top of page

 Above The Clouds

-In the Gospel Of Mark (4:3-20) Jesus spoke a parable revealing how the truth of God’s Word reaches every person in the world in some way, and shows that it is their own responses to that truth that ultimately determine whether or not they attain eternal life.
+In the Gospel Of Mark (4:3-20) Jesus spoke a parable revealing how the truth of God’s Word reaches every person in the world in some way and shows that it is their responses to that truth that ultimately determine whether or not they attain eternal life.
 In the Parable of the Sower Jesus lists 4 different heart responses and reactions to hearing the Word of God.

 The seeds that fell by the wayside